salil-01/Todo_Crud_App_Backend/README.md

     - While making POST request, make sure you are giving unique ID for each todo.
 - return's response with status code "200" and the updated status of the todos.

-### While making PUT, PATCH OR DELETE REQUEST you need to provide ID of that todo in url.
+`While making PUT, PATCH OR DELETE REQUEST you need to provide ID of that todo in url.`

 ##### PUT
--endpoint `/id`.
+- endpoint `/id`.
 - if the id is valid
     - take an object conatining values that you want to PUT as a request body, eg. `{"id":1,"task":"learn Node","status": true}` make sure id always be numeric.